boban100janovski/boban984.github.io/_drafts/OAuth2-ROPC-autentication-with-Angular2 .md

 ### Adding Users to IdentityServer4

-We will use the `TestUser` class provided by IdentityServer and store it in-memory, ideal for the purposes of this blog post, for production though you should store users information securely in a DataBase.
+We will use the `TestUser` class provided by IdentityServer and store the user information in-memory, ideal for the purposes of this blog post, for production though you should store users information securely in a DataBase.

 I would recommend you use "ASP.NET Identity",